 Party or Shop After Dark at the Pub Street & Night Market

-The best place to start: the graffiti-covered Angkor What? the bar that launched Pub Street into the Siem Reap stratosphere when it opened in 1998.
-It's incredible energy, cheap drinks and late, late hours keep it a Pub Street mainstay for both long-timers and newcomers alike.
+The best place to start: the graffiti-covered Angkor What?
+(Facebook page) the bar that launched Pub Street into the Siem Reap stratosphere when it opened in 1998.
+Its incredible energy, cheap drinks and late, late hours keep it a Pub Street mainstay for both long-timers and newcomers alike.

 The Night Market across Sivatha Street from Pub Street offers some neat bargains, from Kampot peppers to obscenely-carved ashtrays to counterfeit branded clothing.
 The warmly-lit Khmer hut-styled stalls make shopping at the Night Market almost pleasurable.